 The new interest in the religious fact reveals by contrast the embarrassments or concerns of our society to define itself as such, according to its capacity to recognize and integrate religious affiliation as a possible and legitimate register to justify action. of citizens brought together in communities of beliefs.
 In France in particular, from the 2000s, the growing tension on the religious phenomenon, and in particular on theIslam, brings to light a parallel difficulty in defining the scope and content of so-called “republican” civil society and in giving meaning to these words.

 Lionel Honore: Relations between religions and organizations are old.
 Some current management tools and doctrines are religiously inspired or have religious origins.
-How is this a new phenomenon with regard to history, including the history of players ?
+How is this a new phenomenon with regard to history, including the history of COMPANIES ?

 Pierre-Yves Gomez: Born in the West, companies did not come out of nothing, they inherited a culture, representations and an anthropology rooted in Europe and America in the Christian milieu.
 Similarly, Japanese companies benefit from traditions and values from the Shinto context and Indian companies from Hinduism, etc. So the relationship between businesses and religions is not problematic by nature, because it would be absurd to imagine a tightness between the spheres of social life, whether they are those of work, common rituals and religious beliefs.
 Moreover, religions have explicitly influenced many entrepreneurial practices.